 Standard practice is to measure the general level of fares, which is likely to fluctuate over time, using a relatively easily calculated quantum such as the average cash fare paid per journey by commercial passengers.
 This is sometimes called the Reference Fare.
 For some of the PTEs, the Reference Fare is calculated from survey data that measures concessionary passenger journey trip lengths and compares them to adult cash fare scales.
 For other TCAs, it is often estimated from auditable returns provided by an operator that can be traced back to individual passenger ticket transactions.
 The Reference Fare is usually based on adult cash fares (i.e. adult single “walk-on” fares, potentially returns fares etc), and so “average cash fare” is often used as short-hand terminology for the concept of the Reference Fare.
 The Guidance says very little about the Reference Fare, a weakness which is discussed in more detail below.

 The average fare forgone is then estimated by applying a Discount Factor to the Reference Fare.
 The Discount Factor is intended to reflect the likelihood that in the absence of the concession, passholders would make use of a wider range of ticket types than those reflected in the Reference Fare, e.g. would purchase daily or weekly discount tickets as well as cash fares.
-At present, the Guidance does not recognise that passholders would use anything other than one of these three ticket types in the counter-factual; as discussed below this represents a concern as smartcard-equipped ticket machines on buses will increasingly provide scope for more variants in ticket types.
+At present, the Guidance does not recognise that passholders would use anything other than one of these three generic ticket types in the counter-factual; as discussed below this represents a concern as smartcard-equipped ticket machines on buses will increasingly provide scope for more variants in ticket types.

 The Guidance identifies two alternative methods for estimating the Discount Factor.
 DfT’s recommended approach is to use what DfT call the “Discount Factor method”.
 The alternative offered is labelled as the “Basket of Fares method”.
 Either method results in a discount factor that, within the DfT Calculator, is applied to the average cash fare per journey to produce the average fare forgone.